micmejia/bible-dump/NKJV/Genesis/Gen 20.md

 So Abimelech rose early in the morning, called all his servants, and told all these things in their hearing; and the men were very much afraid.

 ###### 9
 And Abimelech called Abraham and said to him, "What have you done to us?
-How have I [^c]offended you, that you have brought on me and on my kingdom a great sin?
+How have I offended you, that you have brought on me and on my kingdom a great sin?
 You have done deeds to me that ought not to be done."

 ###### 10
 Then Abimelech said to Abraham, "What did you have in view, that you have done this thing?"